~ Orange Almond Semifreddo, Port Wine Poached Figs, Almond Praline ~

 Prepare the figs:

-Bring all of the ingredients except the figs to a boil in a heavy medium saucepan over medium-high heat.
-Reduce heat to medium and boil until liquid is reduced by half.
+Bring all of the compote ingredients, except the figs, to a boil in a heavy medium saucepan over medium-high heat.
+Reduce the heat to medium and boil until the liquid reduces by half.
 Strain the liquid and return to the saucepan.
-Add the figs and toss to coat and submerge.
-Simmer over medium-low heat for 10 minutes.
+Add the figs and simmer, partially covered, over medium-low heat until soft, 15 to 20 minutes.
 Remove and cool completely in the liquid.
 (Figs may be prepared up to 1 day in advance.
 Refrigerate until use.
-Allow to come to room temperature before serving).
+Bring to room temperature to serve.)

 Prepare the praline:

 When ready to serve, remove the semifreddo from the loaf pan.
-Working quickly, cut in 3/4-inch slices and arrange on serving plates.
+Working quickly, cut in 3/4-inch slices and arrange on serving plates or shallow bowls.
 Spoon figs and juice over the semifreddo and garnish with praline shards.
 Serve immediately.